ol1ves/ops-assistant/README.md

 ### Streaming Responses (SSE)
 The chat endpoint has a streaming variant that delivers tokens in real time via Server-Sent Events.
 Clients receive granular events -- `status`, `tool_call`, `tool_result`, `token`, `done`, and `error` -- so the UI can show progress indicators, live SQL queries, and incremental text as the model generates it.

+### Web UI (Next.js)
+A modern chat interface with conversation sidebar, streaming responses, and live SQL query panels.
+The UI connects to the FastAPI backend via SSE and authenticates using the same API key used by other clients.

 ### Full REST API
 A FastAPI server exposes conversation CRUD, chat (with both synchronous and streaming modes), rate-limit status, and a health check.
 Interactive Swagger documentation is auto-generated at `/docs`.